William J. Burns (diplomat)

-William Joseph Burns (born April 4, 1956) is an American diplomat serving as the director of the Central Intelligence Agency in the Biden administration since March 19, 2021.
-He previously served as the United States deputy secretary of state from 2011 to 2014, and in 2009 he served as Acting Secretary of State before the Senate confirmation of Hillary Clinton.
-He retired from the United States Foreign Service in 2014 after a 32-year diplomatic career.
+William Joseph Burns (born April 11, 1956) is an American diplomat and served as the 8th director of the Central Intelligence Agency (CIA) during the Biden administration from March 19, 2021 to January 20, 2025.
+He previously served as U.S. deputy secretary of state from 2011 to 2014; in 2009 he served as acting secretary of state for a day, prior to the confirmation of Hillary Clinton.
+Burns retired from the U.S. Foreign Service in 2014 after a 32-year career.
 From 2014 to 2021, he served as president of the Carnegie Endowment for International Peace.

-Burns previously served as ambassador of the United States to Jordan from 1998 to 2001, assistant secretary of state for Near East affairs from 2001 to 2005, ambassador of the United States to the Russian Federation from 2005 to 2008, and Under Secretary of State for Political Affairs from 2008 to 2011.
+Burns served as ambassador to Jordan from 1998 to 2001, Assistant Secretary of State for Near East Affairs from 2001 to 2005, ambassador to Russia from 2005 to 2008 and Under Secretary of State for Political Affairs from 2008 to 2011.

-In January 2021, President Joe Biden nominated Burns to become the director of the Central Intelligence Agency.
-He was unanimously confirmed by voice vote on March 18, 2021, sworn in officially as director on March 19, 2021, and ceremonially sworn in by Vice President Kamala Harris on March 23, 2021.
+In January 2021, President Joe Biden nominated Burns to become CIA director.
+He was unanimously confirmed by voice vote in the Senate on March 18, 2021, sworn in officially as director on March 19, as well as ceremonially sworn in by Vice President Kamala Harris on March 23.
+In July 2023, Biden elevated Burns to a position in his cabinet, a largely symbolic action.

 Early life and education

 Burns was born at Fort Bragg, North Carolina, in 1956.
-He is the son of Peggy Cassady and William F. Burns, who was a United States Army Major General, a Deputy Assistant Secretary of State for Arms Control, Bureau of Political-Military Affairs, Director of the United States Arms Control and Disarmament Agency in 1988–1989 in the Ronald Reagan administration, and the first U.S. special envoy to denuclearization negotiations with former Soviet countries under the legislation sponsored by Senators Sam Nunn and Richard Lugar.
+He is the son of Peggy Cassady and William F. Burns, who was a United States Army major general, a deputy assistant secretary of state for arms control, Bureau of Political-Military Affairs, director of the United States Arms Control and Disarmament Agency in 1988–1989 in the Ronald Reagan administration, in addition to his service as the first U.S. special envoy to denuclearization negotiations with former Soviet countries under the legislation sponsored by U.S. senators Sam Nunn and Richard Lugar.

-He earned a B.A. degree in history from La Salle University and M.Phil. and D.Phil. degrees in international relations from St John's College, Oxford, where he studied as a Marshall Scholar.
-His D.Phil. thesis, Economic Aid and American Policy toward Egypt, 1955-1981, was completed in 1985.
+Burns attended Trinity High School in Camp Hill, Pennsylvania, where he graduated valedictorian in 1973.
+He then studied history at La Salle University and graduated with honors in 1978.
+He was then awarded a Marshall Scholarship to study at the University of Oxford, becoming La Salle's first Marshall Scholar.
+He earned M.Phil. and D.Phil. degrees in international relations from St. John's College, Oxford.
+His D.Phil. thesis, Economic Aid and American Policy toward Egypt, 1955–1981, was completed in 1985.

 While at Oxford, Burns was also a member of the men's basketball team.